Alternative Dispute Resolution

-There may be quicker, more efficient and less costly ways to resolve your legal disputes.
-Options for Alternative Dispute Resolution (ADR) include Arbitration, Mediation and Neutral Evaluation.
-These methods may be used in combination, and either before or after a lawsuit is filed.
+Quicker, more efficient, and less costly ways to resolve legal disputes may exist.
+Alternative Dispute Resolution (ADR) options include Arbitration, Mediation, and Neutral Evaluation.
+These methods may be used in combination and either before or after a lawsuit is filed.

-Arbitration is a form of “mini trial” where the rules of evidence are more flexible than in litigation, and in which a neutral person or panel decides the claims after written presentations by the parties and an abbreviated presentation of evidence.
+Arbitration is a form of “mini-trial” where the rules of evidence are more flexible than in litigation, in which a neutral person or panel decides the claims after written presentations by the parties and an abbreviated presentation of evidence.
 The parties may agree in advance that the arbitration decision will be binding on the parties, in which case the decision may be filed with the appropriate court, giving it the benefits of a judgment in that court.

 Mediation is designed to bring the parties to a compromise.
 Mediation can be used in contract negotiation as well as in dispute resolution.
 The mediator reviews written submissions by the parties and then meets with them together and separately for candid discussions of the claims.
 If successful, the parties leave mediation with an agreement which is then memorialized by their attorneys.

 Neutral Evaluation provides the parties with an evaluation of their claims and defenses by a neutral person.
-The parties make written and oral presentations, and the neutral gives the parties the benefit of his or her view of the claim and an opinion of its value.
-Similar to non-binding arbitration, the Neutral Evaluation gives the parties a more detailed understanding of the positive and negative aspects of their claims and defenses.
+The parties make written and oral presentations, and the neutral gives the parties the benefit of their view of the claim and an opinion of its value.
+Like non-binding arbitration, the Neutral Evaluation gives the parties a more detailed understanding of their claims and defenses’ positive and negative aspects.

-Many of the attorneys of Gross, Minsky & Mogul, P.A., have experience in acting as ADR.
-When acting as a neutral, we carefully review and consider the presentations of the parties and provide them with insights that are difficult to obtain from the attorney acting as an advocate for a client.
-Decisions are timely and well reasoned.
+Many of Gross, Minsky & Mogul, P.A. attorneys have experience acting as ADR.
+When acting as a neutral, we carefully review and consider the parties’ presentations and provide them with insights that are difficult to obtain from the attorney acting as an advocate for a client.
+Decisions are timely and well-reasoned.